3ricG/grosssh/src/posts/static-site-generator.md

 footer for the page.
 These could be static html since they're easy enough to manage that way, and don't actually contain any data that makes sense to store as Markdown.
 This was pretty simple, and would give me the flexibility to add or edit them without having to modify every single page in my website (manually).
 The next page I started working on was the [tea](tea.html) page.
-I had to modify this a bunch while working on the style, so using it s the first conversion to Markdown made sense.
+I had to modify this a lot while working on the style, so using it as the first conversion to Markdown made sense.
 Long term, this page and other "listing" pages may be automatically generated based on file metadata or though some other method.
 Since this is a small amount of data, it was easy to start with, and allowed me to also begin modifying the Makefile.
 Tavis's Makefile was a really good starting point, especially because it gave me a starting